0x1eef/setcred/README.md

 that are managed by the [HardenedBSD](https://hardenedbsd.org) kernel on a per-file basis.
 Unlike other packages this one happens to not be pure Go and requires C code to be compiled.
-That's largely because HardenedBSD does not implement its own system calls because they could conflict with FreeBSD, and HardenedBSD regularly synchronizes updates from FreeBSD.
+That's because HardenedBSD does not implement its own system calls because they could conflict with FreeBSD, and HardenedBSD regularly synchronizes updates from FreeBSD.

 Given that context, HardenedBSD does not provide system calls that can enable or disable feature state, and that leaves the